Thai PM bemoans divisive soap operas, offers to write better ones

 Yingluck, Thailand’s first woman prime minister, is the sister of ousted former premier Thaksin Shinawatra, a telecoms tycoon who shook up politics by winning over poor voters with populist policies and challenging the royalist establishment.

 Prayuth bemoaned hugely popular television soap operas which he said encouraged violence rather than peace.
-Some television dramas have also been criticized for trivialising rape and domestic violence.
+Some television dramas have also been criticised for trivialising rape and domestic violence.

 “In our country, television dramas make people fight and they create divisions so we have much improvement to make in this area,” he said.